nguyen-gia-hien-tu/CS1XA3/Project02/README.md

     * An alert will pop up if you double click on the image (avatar)

 ## Reference:
-* The HTML document for the resume used the following HTML Template from w3schools: https://www.w3schools.com/w3css/tryw3css_templates_cv.htm
+* The HTML document for the resume used the following HTML and CSS Template from w3schools: https://www.w3schools.com/w3css/tryw3css_templates_cv.htm

 * The snippets of Javascript code on how to generate random color is from: https://stackoverflow.com/questions/1484506/random-color-generator